Jeswanth21001768/Experiment--10-Programmable-logic-devices-/README.md

 ### RESULTS

-Thus the program to design a programmable logical device is done successul.
+Thus the program to design a programmable logical device is done successfully.